BeLitz/IJava/README.md

 ![display-img](docs/img/display-img.png)

+Forked IJava version which includes a cell magic to write to file and a line magic to create a jar file.

+* cell magic "writefile"

+A cell magic from a dependency registered with the java kernel.
+Example: %%writefile input/RandomForestClassifierIris.java

+* line magic "createJar"

+A line magic to create jar files from java source code.
+Example: %createJar -classpath lib -source input

+See below for original IJava documentation:

 A [Jupyter](http://jupyter.org/) kernel for executing Java code.
 The kernel executes code via the new [JShell tool](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm).
 Some of the additional commands should be supported as needed via a syntax similar to the ipython magics.

 The kernel is fully functional.
 Check out the [list of features](#features) further down in the README.
 Any requests for new ones or prioritizing current requests are welcomed in the [issues](https://github.com/SpencerPark/IJava/issues) along with bug requests, installation help, or other questions.